-XIBROM (bromfenac ophthalmic solution) 0.09% is a sterile, topical, nonsteroidal antiinflammatory drug (NSAID) for ophthalmic use.
-Each mL of Xibrom contains 1.035 mg bromfenac sodium equivalent to 0.9 mg bromfenac free acid.
-Bromfenac sodium is designated chemically as sodium 2-amino-3-(4-bromobenzoyl) phenylacetate sesquihydrate, with an empirical formula of C15H11BrNNaO3 • 1½H2O.
-The structural formula of bromfenac sodium is:
+Xibrom (bromfenac ophthalmic solution) 0.09% is a sterile, topical, nonsteroidal anti-inflammatory drug (NSAID) for ophthalmic use.
+Each mL of Xibrom contains 1.035 mg bromfenac sodium sesquihydrate (equivalent to 0.9 mg bromfenac free acid).
+Bromfenac sodium is designated chemically as sodium 2-amino-3(4-bromobenzoyl) phenylacetate sesquihydrate, with an empirical formula of C15H11BrNNaO3• 1½H2O.
+The structural structure for bromfenac sodium is:

 What are the possible side effects of bromfenac ophthalmic (Xibrom)?